Max Modell: Fictional character biography

 Max Modell is the CEO of Horizon Labs.
 Marla Madison helps Peter Parker get a job at Horizon Labs after he proves himself by shutting down Sajani Jaffrey's out-of-control machine.
 When the Hobgoblin attacks Horizon Labs, Spider-Man saves Modell from the Hobgoblin.
 After the Hobgoblin is repelled, Modell orders that the reverbium that Jaffrey created be destroyed.

 At Andru Air Force Base, Modell is confirmed to monitor the launch of a rocket that John Jameson will be piloting.
 Modell and John tell J. Jonah Jameson that Peter Parker will be in attendance.
 On the day of the launch, Modell is present when Alistair Smythe and his Spider-Slayers attack.
 During Spider-Man's fight with the Scorpion, Modell makes contact with John, who tells him that the shuttle is out of control.
 Modell later talks to Peter, stating his belief that Peter makes Spider-Man's technology.
 Peter decides to play along with this claim.

-During the threat of Massacre, Modell meets with police captain Yuri Watanabe.
-The two discuss the criminal-detecting app S.I.S., which would help them find Massacre.
-They also discover Massacre's true identity and learn that he was one of Ashley Kafka's patients.

-Modell later tells Peter about the complaints that Grady Scraps and Sajani Jaffrey gave him about Peter's project heavily borrowing from the two's projects.
-Peter tells Modell of sharing in the credit of that project.

 During the "Spider-Island" storyline, Modell speaks to Mister Fantastic about broadcasting a frequency that could fix Spider-Man's spider senses while keeping the Jackal's Homo Arachus from leaving Manhattan.
 Following the Spider Queen's death, Modell thanks his staff for helping to combat the infestation plaguing Manhattan.
-It is revealed that Modell had secret help developing the cure for the spider infestation from Michael Morbius, who he knew in college.
-Spider-Man later battles Morbius until Modell breaks up the fight.
+It is revealed that Modell had secretly help developing the cure for the spider infestation from Michael Morbius, who he knew in college.

-Peter and Modell later coordinate John Jameson's mission on the Apogee 1 station while opening a channel to J. Jonah Jameson.
+Peter and Modell coordinate John Jameson's mission on the Apogee 1 station while opening a channel to J. Jonah Jameson.
 This lasts until Juergen Muntz tells them that Apogee 1 is experiencing a system error caused by the Octobots sent by Doctor Octopus.
 Modell and Jameson watch the fight between Spider-Man, Human Torch, and John against the Octobot-controlled crew of Apogee 1 on a screen.
 As Apogee 1 falls out of orbit, Modell tells Jameson to have faith in Spider-Man.